Note: Unfortunately, the Great Lakes Zoological Society’s World of Discovery Reptile Zoo permanently closed on Feb. 15, 2015.

 That mindset is part of the reason he was tapped as curator, he explains.

-At the zoo, his work has shown him firsthand how a lot of pet owners get in over their heads.
-It's not uncommon to have the Washtenaw County Sheriff's Office stop by with an abandoned reptile or amphibian.
-The hardest part, he says, is when they have to turn away animals.
+At the zoo, his work showed him firsthand how a lot of pet owners get in over their heads.
+It wasn’t uncommon to have the Washtenaw County Sheriff’s Office stop by with an abandoned reptile or amphibian.
+The hardest part, he says, was when they had to turn away animals.

 “As an organization, we’re not opposed to anyone having pet reptiles.
 But the key is making the right choices,” Lebert says.
 A big problem is planning for how big critters can grow.
 “A lot of times, people don’t understand about making custom-made enclosures.
 And it gets expensive to heat these animals.
 The electricity costs a lot.”

-That's actually why the GLZS exists.
-Mark and Jane Creswell founded the zoo's parent nonprofit in 2008, after the local couple discovered how many reptile and amphibian pets were surrendered or improperly cared for.
+That’s actually why the GLZS, which unfortunately closed permanently in early 2015, existed.
+Mark and Jane Creswell founded the zoo’s parent nonprofit in 2008, after the local couple discovered how many reptile and amphibian pets were surrendered or improperly cared for.

-The goal is to educate the community by promoting conservation and coexisting with wildlife – while serving as a rescue and rehabilitation center for reptiles and amphibians.
+The goal was to educate the community by promoting conservation and coexisting with wildlife – while serving as a rescue and rehabilitation center for reptiles and amphibians.

-The Creswells' mission resonates with Lebert.
-On a daily basis, he teaches kids and adults about a variety of animals like boas, pythons, salamanders, frogs, turtles, lizards, parrots and cockatoos.
+The Creswells’ mission resonated with Lebert.
+On a daily basis, he taught kids and adults about a variety of animals like boas, pythons, salamanders, frogs, turtles, lizards, parrots and cockatoos.

-"The response we've been getting is wonderful," he says.
-"We're so used to seeing things on TV and computers, but I think what really clicks for a lot of younger people is when we bring animals out so they can touch them.
+“The response we’ve been getting is wonderful,” he said in spring of 2014.
+“We’re so used to seeing things on TV and computers, but I think what really clicks for a lot of younger people is when we bring animals out so they can touch them.

 “I think that’s where the real connection is made; hands-on contact.
 We can talk about how the rainforest is being destroyed.
 But to put a face to what is being lost has much more of an impact.”

-As you might suspect, not everyone is thrilled to see these scaly, slithering, sometimes-slimy creatures.
-But it's a challenge Lebert takes on with gusto.
+As you might suspect, not everyone was thrilled to see these scaly, slithering, sometimes-slimy creatures.
+But it was a challenge Lebert took on with gusto.